Table of contents

 - if the change is purely technical or procedural, unless it has a significant impact on the customer.

-10.3 The customer’s right to terminate the contract remains unaffected.
+9.3 The customer’s right to terminate the contract in accordance with clause 7 remains unaffected.